rkapl123/DBAddin/docs/DBModif.md

 *  ConstConnString: sets SettingsTools.ConstConnString to the value passed
 *  CnnTimeout: sets SettingsTools.CnnTimeout to the value passed
 *  CmdTimeout: sets SettingsTools.CmdTimeout to the value passed
+*  preventRefreshFlag: sets Functions.preventRefreshFlag to the value passed (True: prevents refreshing of all DB Functions, False: enables refreshing again.
+Also see DB Functions refresh prevention in [Main DBAddin Doc](README.md))

 By issuing the VBA command `result = Application.Run("getExecutionParam", Param)`, where `Param` is the name of the parameter the current settings of the following parameters are returned:
 *  selectedEnvironment: returns SettingsTools.selectedEnvironment (zero based environment: 0 is the first, 1 the second, etc.)